octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/1_CopySquirrelU/index.md

 {% include toc.html %}

 ## Introduction
-SquirrelWorks uses an online site called GitHub (a "source code repository") to house all of the code for its project.
+SquirrelWorks uses an online site called GitHub (a "source code repository") to house all of the code for its application projects.
 Because
 Squirrel U was created so that we could hold our knowledge content to the same high standards as our source code, its content is *also* housed in GitHub.  *Your* knowledge is an **extremely** valuable asset, so we treat it as such!